HyperNylium/mdnx-auto-dl/README.md

 # Future plans
 I plan to add the following features after i make sure this works on its own:
-- Somehow transcode the .mkv files from what they are to HEVC, or something else.
+- [ ] Somehow transcode the .mkv files from what they are to HEVC, or something else.
 Currently, every episode is ~1.2 - 1.5GB with movies being +6GB.

-- Add audio options using [mkv-auto](https://github.com/philiptn/mkv-auto) if you want to have [whatever CR auido is] -> EOS for example.
+- [ ] Add audio options using [mkv-auto](https://github.com/philiptn/mkv-auto) if you want to have [whatever CR auido is] -> EOS for example.
 Higher vocals, lower booms.

-- Add capability to set different `/data` folder structures. (done as of v0.0.4.
-Need to test and write docs)
+- [x] Add capability to set different `/data` folder structures. (done as of v0.0.4)

-- [ ] Add capability to monitor dubs.
+- [x] Add capability to monitor dubs.
 Currently, it only monitors if new episodes are available and downloads them according to what you have set in `config["app"]["mdnx"]["cli-defaults"]`.
 In the future, i would like to add a way to monitor if a `jpn` only episode now has an `eng` dub available and download it, overwriting the episode already in `DATA_DIR`. the `jpn` and `eng` would be from `dubLang` in `config.json`, not hardcoded. (done as of v0.0.5.
-Need to test and write docs.
 Also monitors subs)

 - [x] Add capability to rename seasons correctly.
 Sometimes, CR has season 66 or whatever for season 4.
-Wrong season number is also passed through multi-download-nx - which is expected.
-Maybe include seasons first and last episode in TVDB search and figure out what season it came from using said episode names. (done as of v0.0.5.
-Need to test and write docs.
-Only does the season naming.
-Does not do TVDB search yet.
-The TVDB search is still a future feature to be added.
-Will update docs when i can)
+Wrong season number is also passed through multi-download-nx - which is expected. (done as of v0.0.5)

+- [ ] When downloading the episode is finished and `file_handler.transfer()` is called.
+Instead of just naming the file S01E01 or whatever i was able to guess from multi-download-nx's output, i would like to somehow get episode details from TheTVDB.
+The importence of this is not really the individual episode names, but more the episode codes.
+If we download a special episode, which then gets moved to `Specials/S00E01`, how do we know its actually `S00E01` and not `S00E03`?
+Plex may show the wrong metadata or not show the episode at all.
+Thats what i aim to solve with TheTVDB API searches.
+This would only really benefit special episodes and anime that has weird season naming.
+An example of that is the duke of death and his maid.
+Some DBs say it has 1 season, but CR says it has 3 season, each season having 12 episodes.
+Hopfully i can cook something up in the future to help with this episode naming stuff haha.

 - I was not able to figure out a great way to download the [Bento4-SDK](https://www.bento4.com/downloads/) and [multi-download-nx](https://github.com/anidl/multi-downloader-nx/releases/latest) packages. \
     For now, both are download from my webserver.
 There are the URLs:
     - https://cdn.hypernylium.com/mdnx-auto-dl/Bento4-SDK.zip